CoToYo/CS501HW3/README.md

 - Interesting random messages based on too hot or too cold
 - Tests

-Geng Yan (Roger) - backend of the app
+Geng Yan (Roger) - backend testing of the app

-Tingyuan Cui (Leon) - backend of the app
+Tingyuan Cui (Leon) - frontend UI and backend of the app

 ### Math game:
 #### Requirements